stackhpc/magnum-capi-helm/README.rst

 * monitoring_enabled: default is off, change to "true" to enable
 * kube_dashboard_enabled: defalt is on, change to "false" to disable
-* octavia_provider: default is "amphora"
+* octavia_provider: default is "amphora", ovn is also an option
 * fixed_subnet_cidr: default is "10.0.0.0/24"
 * extra_network_name: default is "", change to name of additional network, which can be useful if using Manila with the CephFS Native driver.